mistaka0s/talks-versioning-for-free-with-git/markdown.md

 Has the same `pros` and `cons` with the build numbers in CI.

 But:

 - requires the developer or build engineer to maintain the build

 - logic and semantic versioning within the build tool.

+- Things are pushed in both directions
+  + Build artifacts
+  + Any tags or changes back to SCM.

 Compounded by:

 - having multiple release branches

 - when feature builds are built as well.